 - Set the SYNC and SPEN bits and clear the CSRC bit. - 2.
-Clear the CREN and SREN bits. - If interrupts are desired, set the TXIE bit of the PIE1 register and the GIE and PEIE bits of the INTCON register. - 4.
+Clear the CREN and SREN bits. - If using interrupts, ensure that the GIE and PEIE bits of the INTCON register are set and set the TXIE bit. - 4.
 If 9-bit transmission is desired, set the TX9 bit. - 5.
-Enable transmission by setting the TXEN bit. - 6.
-If 9-bit transmission is selected, insert the Most Significant bit into the TX9D bit. - 7.
-Start transmission by writing the Least Significant eight bits to the TXREG register.
+Enable transmission by setting the TXEN bit. - If 9-bit transmission is selected, insert the Most Significant bit into the TX9D bit. - Start transmission by writing the Leas Significant 8 bits to the TXREG register.